code-differently/code-differently-24-q4/lesson_00/dasiaenglish/README.md

 ## Goals for the coming Year

 Finding my career job in Tech.
 I also would like my cheerleading team to be undefeated.

+## Important to know

+* When I am doing work I rather not get interrupted because I will lose my train of thought.
+I would appreciate if people would wait until I am finished to talk to me.
+* Time management is big for me
+* I have to be organized in order for me to be my most productive self

 # What will get me talking